 Without insulin, the body has approximately one week to live.
 This means insulin dependency for life, via syringe or pump infusion.

 Type 1 diabetes is not a lifestyle disease or something you can outgrow.
-I compare living with T1D to walking a tightrope — only you can never get off.
-Someone with T1D is constantly calculating, adjusting, and taking into account every single move and decision that goes into a day.
+I compare living with type 1 diabetes (T1D) to walking a tightrope—only you can never get off.
+Someone with T1D is constantly calculating, adjusting and taking into account every single move and decision that goes into a day.
 The condition demands meticulous planning to avoid life threatening situations.
-The complications associated with this disease are devastating; blindness, amputation, kidney failure, heart disease, and death, just to name a few.
+The complications associated with this disease are devastating; blindness, amputation, kidney failure, heart disease and death, just to name a few.
 Diabetes has the power to wreak havoc on literally every single part of the body.
-My journey however, has been one that even doctors, diabetic specialists, and mainstream society may know nothing about.
-It is my goal to bring awareness and education to all of the those who don’t know about Type 1 through the process of sharing my story.
+My journey however, has been one that even doctors, diabetic specialists and mainstream society may know nothing about.
+It is my goal to bring awareness and education to all of the those who don’t know about type 1 through the process of sharing my story.